 This trend is nothing new.
 Using again the OECD data we can compute the trajectory of the effective interest rate for the four bid Euro zone countries, since the start of the century.

 What will be the effect of QE on the cost of funding in 2020?
-Because of this stability provided by the, we assume that the curve will not move.
-This is obviously a simplification, but because of the ’s this will provide correct order of magnitude to our simulations.
+Because of this stability provided by the ECB, we assume that the curve will not move.
+This is obviously a simplification, but because of the ECB’s action this will provide correct order of magnitude to our simulations.

 The result is surprising!
 Of course, our simulations lead to an effective interest rate that continues to head South rapidly.
 The drop is about 1/4 ppt, except for Germany as yield there is already very low.
 But the surprise comes form the level of debt service which goes down as well.
 The debt to be issued next year will accrue governments’ debt service but the low level of yields means that the impact is minor.
 Meanwhile, the maturing of existing debt and its reissuance at much lower yields means a substantial saving for governments.
 Result: debt service will decline by several billions for governments while their debt is still increasing fast!

 There is no denial that the large level of public debt in Europe is an issue in many respects.
-But in terms of financial cost, theof the has worked wonders and has more than compensated the increase in the stock of debt.
+But in terms of financial cost, the action of the ECB has worked wonders and has more than compensated the increase in the stock of debt.
 This has major consequences in terms of debt sustainability, but also, and more importantly, in terms of room for maneuver for governments’ budgets.

 To go further